-We had left our charming B&B in Chaudenay after just one night.
-The transient nature of our vacation was causing us to question our judgement as we searched for the farm through the drizzling rain and increasing darkness of the sunset.
+We had left our charming Bed and Breakfast in Chaudenay after just one night.
+The transient nature of our vacation was causing us to question our judgment as we searched for the farm through the drizzling rain and increasing darkness of the sunset.
 There was no Internet access whatsoever, and we were hesitant to call the farm due to the anticipated language barrier.
 Bligny Sur Ouche, the village listed on La Ruchotte’s masthead, was simple enough to find and, once we arrived in the center of town, we even managed to locate a small sign that pointed to the farm.
-But, by the third wrong turn we felt ready to give up.
+But, by the third wrong turn, we felt ready to give up.
 We finally figured out the error in our direction and managed to arrive just before dinner

 Frederic, a successful chef in Paris and Burgundy, worked with famed chefs Alain Chapel, Philipe Jousse and Pierre Gagnaire.
 He and Eva bought the farm ten years ago, where they now raise two sons and various chickens, goats and pigs.
 They also grow fruits and run a part time restaurant, primarily serving weekend lunches.
 Additionally, they serve weeknight dinners for large groups.

 However, we were the only diners this night.

 Although we are quite lucky to have friends in Philadelphia who are amazing chefs, it was a special treat to have a chef of this caliber prepare a four-course dinner just for us.
 And what a dinner it was!

 As we watched Frederic skillfully prepare our dinner, we perused the small yet unique wine list featuring wines of the region.
 We selected a 2001 Saint Romain Meursault from Domaine Rougeot to compliment the meal.
 It was a great choice.